-On Monday the shop is closed so we can rest a bit and be fresh and happy for you (but works as a meeting point in case of private tours).
+On Monday during the season the shop is closed so we can rest a bit and be fresh and happy for you (but works as a meeting point in case of private tours).

 Out of office hours email us, we are always connected and will respond quickly.

 Once we make sure we have availability, we will require a little booking fee via Paypal of 250 CZK or 500 CZK or 1000 CZK (depends on the number of participants or bikes to rent).
 We will send you a link to our payment portal.

 The fee will be taken off the price of the tour when you pay the rest on the day of the tour.

 If you cancel 48 – 0 hours before the tour, the booking fee will be not refunded.
 Please, check the weather a few days before and if you don’t like it, try to cancel 48 hours before so you don’t lose the fee.

 Our shop is located in a smart position along the river so you can immediately get to the most important cycling path in Prague.
 Prague public transport is fast and efficient.

 If you come with tram number 17, 7 or 3 you can stop at Vyton and then walk from there: Map